YikSanChan/site/pages/posts/splice-machine-feature-store.md

 - Is the model making reasonable prediction?
 - Given a feature, what models are using it?

 The list can go on.
+See [the post](https://medium.com/data-for-ai/data-lineage-doesnt-have-to-be-hard-da990d3b5a73) for more details.

 ### Other highlights